-At least 19 killed in collapse of two buildings in Morocco's old city of Fez
+At least 22 killed in collapse of two buildings in Morocco's old city of Fez

 AFP

-At least 19 people were killed and 16 injured early on Wednesday after two buildings collapsed in Fez, one of Morocco's oldest cities, the state news media reported, saying the blocks had shown signs of neglect for some time.
+At least 22 people were killed late on Tuesday after two buildings collapsed in Fez, one of Morocco's oldest cities and a key tourist destination, with the state broadcaster saying the blocks had shown signs of cracking.

-Local authorities in the Fez prefecture reported two adjacent four-storey buildings had collapsed overnight, the state news agency said.
+Local authorities in Fez prefecture reported two adjacent four-storey buildings had collapsed overnight, state news agency MAP said.

-The buildings were inhabited by eight families and were in the Al-Mustaqbal neighborhood, it reported.
+The buildings were inhabited by eight families and were in the Al-Mustaqbal neighbourhood, a densely populated area in the west of the city, it reported.

-The state news website SNRT said "the scene indicates that the two collapsed buildings had been showing signs of cracking for some time, without any effective preventive measures being taken".
+State-owned broadcaster SNRT reported eyewitnesses at the scene as saying the buildings had shown signs of cracking for some time, without any effective preventive measures being taken.

-In October, youth-led unrest revealed deep-seated anger over poverty and public services as the government pushes on with ambitious infrastructure projects and the opening of modern stadiums ahead of the 2030 World Cup.
+In October, youth-led unrest revealed deep-seated anger over poverty and public services as the government pushes on with ambitious infrastructure projects and the opening of modern stadiums ahead of the 2030 FIFA World Cup.

 The protests in major cities – inspired by similar revolts in Nepal, Madagascar and Peru – devolved into riots in rural towns and remote cities.
 Three people were shot dead as they tried to storm a security headquarters, and over 400 were arrested, before the violence eased.